 …consumers are choosing to liberate themselves from the legacy of landline-based telephony.

-Today, consumers are choosing to liberate themselves from the legacy of landline-based telephony through the internet at a snowballing pace, and the number of adults with only a cellphone rose from single digits in 2003 to more than half (57.1%) in the latest reporting period.
+Today, consumers are choosing to liberate themselves from the legacy of landline-based telephony through the internet at a snowballing pace, and the number of adults with only a cellphone rose from single digits in 2003 to almost 75% in the latest reporting period.
 If the trend remains steady, the percentage of homes unplugging from landlines is rising by nearly 3% per quarter.

-With more than half the nation now using “alternatives” to landlines, home phone alternatives are the new mainstream.
+With almost three-fourths of the nation now using “alternatives” to landlines, home phone alternatives are the new mainstream.
 But what are they?
 What are the pros and cons of breaking the bundle and cutting the phone cord?
 What are the potential savings?

 Potential savings with landline alternatives